 CHAPTER ONE| Introduction & Background

 Nowadays, The Orphan problem can occur in different ways such as parent are abandoned, Unwanted pregnancies, Children with Disabilities, Families are too poor for care the children, etc. Foundation for children (FFC) is an organization that cares about orphans.
 The organization has to verify child information before adopting the child.
 For example, Before organization adopts a child from a parent are not ready to take care.
-The organization has to verify the truth that parent are not ready to take care before they adopt the child.
-FFC consist of 3 section including an orphanage, nursery, and primary school.
-Problems of FFC is about to send data between all of 3 section, It hard to keep paper document safe, and when a document from some section was updated, then it will be effect to document in another section.
+The organization has to verify the truth that parents are not ready to take care before they adopt the child.
+FFC consists of 3 section including an orphanage, nursery, and primary school.
+Problems of FFC are about to send data among all of 3 sections, it hard to keep paper document safe, and when a document from some sections were updated, then it will be effect to document in another section.
 For example, if the document from orphanage has been updated, it is hard to change document information in nursery and primary school.

 Corporate Social Responsibility (CSR) is business practice to benefit society.
 A Social Responsibility business has various tactics to give away a portion of company’s proceeds to charity.
-There are four broad categories of social responsibility that the companies are practicing including Environmental efforts, Philanthropy, Ethical labor practices, and Volunteering. with the collaboration of CAMT and CRM Cloud.
+There are four broad categories of social responsibility that the companies are practicing including Environmental efforts, Philanthropy, Ethical labor practices, and Volunteering.
+With the collaboration of CAMT and CRM Cloud.
 They decide to develop a system called Child Cloud Management System (CCMS).
 CCMS has been developing and applied to FFC for two years.
 The first and second-year development consists of the orphan profile, report form, orphan’s family information, Parenting history, healthy information before adoption, healthy information after adoption, law information, extra information, patronizing information.
 This is the third year of development.
 The development process will including We implement the Children's Health in an orphanage.
 Children's development for preschool age children and Children’s education for school age children.

 This is the reason for customizing the Child Cloud Management System to Foundation for Children by using Salesforce.
 This web-based application is helping the users easy to access the children information.
 It prevents the children information losing and to enhance the management of children information.